Conjunctions lesson plans? Conjunctions activities? Here is an overview of teaching conjunctions for you!

 “We have to keep pizza away from my dog; otherwise, he will vomit.”

 You can use the grammar manipulatives to build with conjunctive adverbs.
 Sticky notes work so that we can move around different components of sentences and join them with a variety of conjunctions.
-(Remind students to use a variety of conjunctions.)
 If you need a grade, ask students to take a picture of their creations, or ask them to write them out.
 A checklist works too.
 Conjunction activities can be simple!

 Teacher Tips:

 If you’re not comfortable with grammar, and this is something that’s kind of new and kind of scary, you might want to have independent clauses (a simple sentence, a subject and a verb, probably a direct object) pre-made.
 Most ELA teachers have experienced struggle with grammar lessons.
-The more you build your conjunction activities, the more natural your presentation will be.
+The more you work with different conjunctions, the more natural your presentation will be.

 Connection to writing and literature